DuckDB on Serverless Field notes on the most portable database

 Intro

-DuckDB isn't doing anything wrong here — it's just built for a persistent process, and Lambda is cold, short-lived, and reused in ways you don't control.
-We've been running DuckDB in production on Lambda for a while now — querying our S3 data lake, attaching to our Postgres read-replica, and reaching into MotherDuck — and these are the field notes: the three sharp edges we hit most often, and the small Python wrapper we built so the rest of the team never has to think about any of them.
+DuckDB is built as an in-process data engine, and Lambda is short-lived, reused in ways you can't easily control.
+We've been running DuckDB in production on Lambda for a while now — querying our S3 data lake, attaching to our Postgres read-replica, and reaching into MotherDuck.

 Why DuckDB and serverless seem incompatible

-You're not the first to feel the mismatch.
-A widely-cited DuckDB discussion puts it bluntly — "AWS Lambda is currently not a good environment for running DuckDB, at least if the tables to be processed won't fit for sure in the RAM" — after people hit OutOfMemory errors on multi-gigabyte tables, and even tobilg's reference setup admits it isn't the most performant option when Fargate and big EC2 boxes exist.
+We're not the first to feel the mismatch.
+A widely cited DuckDB discussion puts it bluntly — "AWS Lambda is currently not a good environment for running DuckDB, at least if the tables to be processed don't fit for sure in the RAM" — after people hit OutOfMemory errors on multi-gigabyte tables, and even tobilg's reference setup admits it isn't the most performant option when Fargate and big EC2 boxes exist.
 Fair enough.
-The trick is staying in the right lane: we use DuckDB for read-heavy analytical queries whose results fit in memory — aggregations over S3 Parquet and the Postgres replica — not for grinding tens of gigabytes through a GROUP BY.
-In that lane, cold starts and statefulness are the problems worth solving, and they're solvable.

 A Lambda execution environment is cold on first use — no memory of any previous run — and its filesystem is read-only except for /tmp.
 It's also reused: after the first invocation, AWS keeps the environment warm and runs your next invocation in the same process, with whatever module-scope state you left behind.
 One correction, because it's widely misunderstood: an environment handles one invocation at a time — concurrency comes from AWS spinning up more of them, not from two requests fighting inside one process.
-The in-process trouble only shows up when your own code shares a connection across threads.
+The in-process trouble only shows up when your own code shares a state across threads.

 So the three things to be deliberate about are: getting extensions in without a runtime download, wiring up credentials without paying for it on every cold start, and handing out connections without leaking them or sharing them unsafely.
-None of it is glamorous.
-All of it compounds.

-Bundling extensions for fast cold starts
+Bundling extensions for faster cold starts

 So we don't do it at runtime.
 We pre-bake the exact extensions we need into the Lambda container image during the Docker build, matching our architecture and DuckDB version, and drop them into /opt/duckdb_extensions: